Your rego in NSW

-Registration NSW works differently from other states and territories in Australia.
-While CTP insurance is mandatory throughout Australia, in NSW you must buy CTP separately, before you can register your vehicle.
+Registration in NSW works differently from other states and territories in Australia.
+While CTP insurance is mandatory throughout Australia, you must buy CTP separately, before you can buy your rego in NSW.
 It is often called a green slip.

 As well as a mandatory green slip, vehicles 5 years or older need a safety check (pink slip) each year.
 Vehicles being transferred from interstate or vehicles where registration has been cancelled must have a safety and identity check (blue slip) before they can be registered the first time.

-If you do not renew within 3 months after the expiry date, car registration NSW will be cancelled.
+If you do not renew within 3 months after the expiry date, rego in NSW will be cancelled.

 You can register a car or other light vehicle in NSW for 6 or 12 months only.
-The table shows you what you need for car registration NSW and when.
+The table shows you what you need for your rego in NSW and when.

 What do I need and when?

 |Rego renewals within 21 days after expiry||Choice||Choice||Yes, if vehicle over 5 years old||No|

 |Rego not renewed within 21 days after expiry||Mandatory||No||Yes, if vehicle over 5 years old||No|

 |Rego cancelled (not renewed within 3 months after expiry)||Mandatory||No||No||Yes|